 There is nevertheless a secondary hypocorticism associated, for example, with a disease of the pituitary gland, which no longer stimulates the functioning of the adrenals, or with the use of drugs, in particular, those used in the treatment of hypercorticism also called Disease of Cushing.

 There are two forms of Addison’s disease.

-In the chronic form, lethargic state, decreased appetite, regular vomiting and increased water consumption are observed.
+In the chronic form, a lethargic state, decreased appetite, regular vomiting, and increased water consumption will observe.

 These symptoms should arouse great mistrust and the setting up of additional examinations in parallel with intensive care allowing the recovery of the general condition of the subject.

 The symptoms evoked are not sufficient to establish a definite diagnosis.

 A blood test should perform to show an increase in certain parameters such as urea and potassium, or a drop in sodium levels, as well as sometimes a change in the blood count (anemia, increased blood pressure, several white blood cells).
 Other tests, such as an x-ray of the heart, an ultrasound exam (revealing abnormally small adrenal glands), or an EKG, may provide additional information.

 But only a specific test, called an ACTH stimulation test, will validate the supposed diagnosis.